Posted On March 19, 2026

 - Works well for both international and local routes

-In travel, technology does not substitute the human touch.
-It only improves the existing system.
-GDS stimulates automation booking, streamlines services, makes travel easier, and offers additional options to general customers.
+In travel, technology does not substitute the human touch — it only improves the existing system.
+GDS stimulates automated booking, streamlines services, makes travel easier, and offers additional options to customers.

-Therefore, regardless of your role [an aggregator or you are creating a full-scale system with direct APIs], the correct strategy will enable you to grow with confidence in the modern travel ecosystem.
-Allow GDS to do the heavy lifting, and you do what you do best, i.e. creating memorable travel experiences.
+Therefore, regardless of your role — whether you are using an aggregator or building a full-scale system with direct APIs — the correct strategy will enable you to grow with confidence in the modern travel ecosystem.
+Allow GDS to do the heavy lifting, and you do what you do best: creating memorable travel experiences.

 Recent Posts